strangerstudios/pmpro-stripe-billing-limits/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.0 - 2023-01-09 =
+* BUG FIX/ENHANCEMENT: No longer relying on usermeta to track billing limit data.
+* BUG FIX/ENHANCEMENT: Improved compatibility with PMPro Multiple Memberships Per User.
+* REFACTOR: Simplified logic throughout the plugin to increase stability.
+Updating to 1.0 to reflect this.

 = .3 =
 * ENHANCEMENT: Updated Stripe Namespace.
 * BUG FIX/ENHANCEMENT: Added try-catch around API requests to prevent Uncaught Stripe Error.